Recovery Runs: Are They Right for You?

 From a physiological standpoint, recovery runs don’t set a training stimulus potent enough to enhance your performance.
 They do, however, help your body to return to homeostasis from prior training sessions.
 For that reason, they’re often scheduled the day after hard sessions.
 Our bodies love routines and recovery runs that don’t overtax your system are a great way to keep the balance.

-The other case that can be made in favor of recovery runs is psychological.
+The other case that can be made in favor of a recovery run is psychological.
 Leaving your GPS device and heart rate monitor at home, exploring a new route in your neighborhood, or perhaps going for a jog with your girlfriend (unless she’s a faster runner than you are), can be mentally refreshing.
 Just make sure you don’t get carried away by your competitive drive turning it into a Fartlek session.

 HOW TO EXECUTE RECOVERY RUNS

-The length of recovery runs is typically 1/2 to 2/3 of your easy runs.
+The length of a recovery run is typically 1/2 to 2/3 of your easy runs.
 Basically long enough to to get the blood flowing to your running muscles (20 – 30min), but not as long as to incur additional fatigue.
 Remember, the point of these sessions is a faster recovery in order to be ready for the next key running session.
 Listen to your body and stop when you feel it’s doing more harm than good.

 The ideal time to schedule your recovery runs is the day after hard training sessions above lactate threshold, such as sprint repetitions, VO2max intervals, and tempo runs.
-Again, if you feel recovery runs don’t contribute to faster recovery then schedule a light cross training session instead.
+Again, if you feel recovery runs don’t contribute to faster recovery then schedule a light cross-training session instead.
 They, too, increase your blood flow and help to reset your system if the intensity isn’t too high.

 High mileage runners should consider ‘doubles’ (2 runs a day) occasionally, one being a recovery run.
 In fact, the higher your weekly mileage and running frequency, the more important are recovery runs.
 By way of contrast, athletes who run only 4x week do not need them (nor would this limited time allow to forego more potent sessions with too much easy and recovery running).

 The key takeaway of this article: Experiment whether recovery runs will make you feel better during the other runs of the week.
-That is the only way knowing.
+That is the only way of knowing.
 As I’ve mentioned before, master athletes (runners above age 40), injury-prone runners, fast-twitch dominant runners, time-challenged athletes, and low mileage runners are typically better off without recovery runs.